pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 :mod:`~eventsourcing.dcb` --- Dynamic consistency boundaries
 ============================================================

-From version 9.5, this library supports Dynamic Consistency Boundaries (DCB) by providing:
+From version 9.5, this library supports Dynamic Consistency Boundaries (Dcb) by providing:

 * an :ref:`implementation <DCB Objects>` in Python of the basic objects defined in the `specification <https://dcb.events/specification/>`_
 * a range of :ref:`event stores <DCB recorders>` that work in memory, with PostgreSQL, and with UmaDB
 * some :ref:`higher-level abstractions <Higher-level abstractions>` to make working with DCB easier
 * support in the :doc:`projections module </topics/projection>` for eventually-consistent materialized views

-.. _Introduction to DCB:
+.. _Introduction to Dcb:

-Introduction to DCB
+Introduction to Dcb
 ===================

 Dynamic Consistency Boundaries is a significant variant of event sourcing presented in a